Decadence

 Annotations

 - "You don't care about nothing" - The opening line's blatant double-negative is one of the most egregious examples of "bad grammar" in all of PSB lyric-dom.
-Surely Neil (assuming it was Neil who wrote it) knew it was a double-negative, so did he write it that way because it's how his "character" (the narrative persona) in the song would naturally speak?
+Surely Neil, the lyricist, knew it was a double-negative, so did he write it that way because it's how his "character" (the narrative persona) in the song would naturally speak?
 Maybe since (as one of my site visitors has suggested) the person whom he's addressing is somewhat careless and, yes, "decadent," putting it like this is a way of talking down to him and "speaking his language," including bad grammar.
 On the other hand, Neil might have written it this way because the more grammatically correct rendering, "You don't care about anything," doesn't work as well rhythmically.
 Or is it evidence of a more conscientious, intellectually based disregard for "traditional grammar" on Neil's part?
 Whatever the case, pop music overall is replete with examples of "bad grammar."
-If anything, it tends to occur much less often than usual in PSB lyrics.
+If anything, it tends to occur much less often in PSB lyrics than it does in the songs of most other rock/pop artists.

 - "This fin de siècle pretense" – Fin de siècle is a French phrase meaning "end of century," but it has become an idiomatic expression to refer to any period of jaded decadence.